DragNeXt: Rethinking Drag-Based Image Editing

-\textbf{Remark}.
-Our approach fundamentally differs from \cite{DragDiffusion,GoodDrag,DragText,StableDrag,FreeDrag,EasyDrag,DragYourNoise} as it does not rely on alternating between motion supervision and point tracking.
-Rather than simply considering initial relationships between handle and target points \cite{DragonDiffusion,DiffEitor}, we fully exploit progressive region-level guidance from intermediate drag states. \cite{CLIPDrag,RegionDrag} overlook the ambiguity issue caused by the type of drag operations in DBIE, while we do not rely on texts to reduce ambiguity as in \cite{CLIPDrag}.
-Geometric mapping functions are used in our method as well.
-However, in contrast to \cite{FastDrag,RegionDrag}, our learnable backward self-intervention strategy can fully leverage inherent prior knowledge of diffusion models via back-propagated gradients, avoiding unnatural deformation led by a fixed transformation pattern.
+\textbf{REMARK 1}.
+Our method differs from DragDiffusion, GoodDrag, DragText, StableDrag, FreeDrag, EasyDrag, and DragNoise fundamentally, since it does not rely on alternating between point motion supervision and tracking.
+Instead of only considering initial relationships between handle and target points, as in DragonDiffusion and DiffEditor, we fully leverage progressive region-level guidance from intermediate drag states.
+CLIPDrag and RegionDrag overlook the ambiguity issue arising from the type of geometric transformations, whereas our approach does not rely on texts to reduce ambiguity.
+Different from FastDrag and RegionDrag, we only use geometric mapping functions to provide interventional signal and our learnable backward self-intervention strategy can fully leverage inherent prior knowledge learned by diffusion models via back-propagated gradients, avoiding unnatural deformation led by using a fixed transformation pattern.